Service + Ministry

 SpILgrimage partner organizations include Word Made Flesh, Forward Edge, Open Arms International, the Northwest Yearly Meeting of Friends, Urban Impact, Mending Wings, HomePDX, ReImagine, Five Rock Ranch and Twin Rocks Friends Camp.
 Visit the SpIL Trip information pages to learn more information about how to get involved.Local Outreach & Service Partnerships

 Community Services includes a variety of different opportunities to serve Newberg and the surrounding community.
 James Project is a weekly service event that sends groups of students into the community to perform a wide variety tasks for people who are in need.
 Adopt-A-Grandparent partners with Friendsview to connect students with a resident for one hour each week.

-Contact the coordinator or the Christian Service Director, Toni Snyder (email@example.com), or stop by the ASC office in the SUB.
+Please contact Rusty St. Cyr, associate pastor for outreach and service, at firstname.lastname@example.org or stop by the Sheridan Street House or the Annex Office in the SUB (Student Union Building) for more information on how to get involved.
 We appreciate your thoughts and questions, and we are very excited to serve with you this year.